-- Only CPE510/CPE610/WBS510 has the select box of Frequency Range at the upper-left corner.
-Select the required range and then click Start. - 3.
-When choosing Channel/Frequency, try to avoid the spectrum with large radio noise.
+The select box of Frequency Range is only available on certain devices.
+To check whether your device supports this feature, refer to the actual web interface.
+Select the required range and then click Start.

+3. When choosing Channel/Frequency, try to avoid the spectrum with large radio noise.